youngzar/wra410/README.md

 3. Include two images. **Added msu banner to home page**

-4. Use a table to format the Grading Scale on the Assignments page.
+4. Use a table to format the Grading Scale on the Assignments page. **Done**

 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
 Use multiple columns for the divs. **Changed link colors to blue, changed group titles from numbers to letters, made the names into a list instead of on one line**